eloj/radix-sorting/README.md

 next digit.
 Each digit is then the _radix_, the portion of the key we're sorting on.

 In a computer we deal with bits.
-So instead of division and modulo, we use bit-shifts and bit-masking, and we consider the key primarily as a bitstring, not a number _per se_.
+So instead of division and modulo, we use bit-shifts and bit-masking, and conceptually we consider the key as a bitstring, not a number _per se_.

 The _radix_ forms a column down through the keys to be sorted, were they written out one above the next in binary, or more conveniently, hexadecimal: